TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 2. Establish socket connections to ports `4555` (admin) and `25` (SMTP).

-3. Create a user and send the payload via `SMTP` to write it into a startup script location.
+3. Create a user and send the payload via `SMTP` that writes to a startup script location.

 4. Wait for an `SSH` login to trigger execution of the payload.